Review & practice: Content editing

 Best practices for editing content in Webflow

 - Keep an eye on who else is on the canvas.
-Webflow shows you when teammates are active on the same site in real time.
-Before you start editing a section, check whether someone else is already working there.
-Editing the same area simultaneously can create conflicts — and neither of you may realize it until someone publishes.
+Webflow supports real-time collaboration where multiple people can be active on the same site at the same time.
+What gets risky is editing the exact same content simultaneously.
+Before you start working on a section, check whether a teammate is already there.
+If they are, coordinate first — overlapping edits to the same element can create conflicts that neither of you may notice until someone publishes.

 - Divide up pages or sections before you start.
 If multiple people are updating content at the same time, agree on who owns what before anyone opens the canvas.
 Splitting work by page or section keeps edits from overlapping and makes it easier to review changes before they go live.